riteshitey/AWS-SAA-C02-Study-Guide/README.md

+fields @timestamp, @message
+| filter @message like /Moving File Inbound\/.*\/.* to Processed/
+| parse @message "Moving File Inbound/*/* to Processed" as originalAppName, fileName
+| stats count(*) as fileMovedCount by (
+    case(
+        originalAppName == "Welcome", "reward-welcome",
+        originalAppName == "Confirmation", "reward-confirmation",
+        originalAppName // Default case where originalAppName is used if it doesn't match any of the specified cases ) as appName
+)
+| sort fileMovedCount desc

 # AWS SAA-C02 Study GuideThis study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:
   1. Stephane Maarek's <a href="https://links.datacumulus.com/aws-certified-sa-associate-coupon">Ultimate AWS Certified Solutions Architect Associate 2021 course</a> (permanent discount available through this link) or A Cloud Guru's <a href="https://acloud.guru/learn/aws-certified-solutions-architect-associate">AWS Certified Solutions Architect Associate SAA-C02 course</a>
   2. The FAQs for the most critical services, included in the recommended reading list below